 LGM Ventures, LLC ("LGMV") is an entity owned by Thomas James Segrave, Jr. Carolina Air Center, LLC, Crystal Coast Aviation, LLC, and Kinston Jet Center, LLC are subsidiaries of LGMV and sellers of fuel.
 During the three and nine months ended September 30, 2024, the Company purchased a total of \$327 and \$1,220 in fuel from subsidiaries of LGMV, respectively.
-This fuel represents approximately 2% of the Company's total fuel purchases during both the three and nine months ended September 30, 2023 the Company purchased a total of \$249 and \$1,550 in fuel from subsidiaries of LGMV, respectively.
-This fuel represents approximately 3% of the Company's total fuel purchases during both the three and subsidiaries of LGMV, respectively.
-This fuel represents approximately 3% of the Company's total fuel purchases during both the three and subsidiaries of LGMV, respectively.
-This fuel represents approximately 3% of the Company's total fuel purchases during both the three and subsidiaries of LGMV, respectively.
-This fuel represents approximately 3% of the Company's total fuel purchases during both the three and subsidiaries of LGMV, respectively.
+This fuel represents approximately 2% of the Company's total fuel purchases during both the three and nine months ended September 30, 2024 respectively.
+During the three and nine months ended September 30, 2023 the Company purchased a total of \$249 and \$1,550 in fuel from subsidiaries of LGMV, respectively.
 This fuel represents approximately 3% of the Company's total fuel purchases during both the three and nine months ended September 30, 2023.